AdminTurnedDevOps/ABox/README.md

 ## What is not done yet

-Compaction, checkpoint/rollback/fork, stdio MCP, host MCP/package broker, and resource acceptance.
+Compaction, checkpoint/rollback/fork, stdio MCP, package broker, MCP tool approval, and resource acceptance.
 See `PLAN.md`.
-Streamable HTTP MCP is in; isolation stays Planned.
+Streamable HTTP MCP is in (host-brokered);
+isolation stays Planned.

 ## Security

 Do not describe this build as verified isolation.
-The device plan is allowlisted (no guest NIC, no host-path virtio-fs).
-TSI inet is MCP HTTPS only.
+The device plan is allowlisted (no guest NIC, no TSI inet, no host-path virtio-fs).
+LLM and MCP HTTPS are host-brokered.
 Claims stay Planned until the hardware suite in `PLAN.md` §21.4 passes.

 ## Whats Currently In Place

 ```
 ┌──────────────────┬──────────────────────────────────────────────────────────────────────┐
 │ Area             │ State                                                                │
 ├──────────────────┼──────────────────────────────────────────────────────────────────────┤
 │ Agent loop       │ In the guest.
-Host is TUI + VMM.                                     │
+Host is TUI + VMM + LLM/MCP brokers                    │
 ├──────────────────┼──────────────────────────────────────────────────────────────────────┤
 │ MicroVM boot     │ libkrun 1.19.4, raw disks, vsock, abox-vmm                           │
 ├──────────────────┼──────────────────────────────────────────────────────────────────────┤